Data Center Insurance

 General liability insurance

-This policy covers basic data center business risks, such as accidental damage to a client's property.
+This policy covers basic third-party data center business risks, such as physical damage to a client's property.
 It's often required for a commercial lease.

 BEST FOR